 Please note that a suspension to study means a complete withdrawal from study for a period.
 During the period of suspension you should not be working on your thesis and will not have access to any UC resources (including supervision) during that time.
 Payment of UC Scholarship stipends will stop for the duration of a suspension of studies.
 Any scholarship stipend payments received while on suspension, including for a back-dated suspension, will need to be re-paid to the University.
 Students who are suspended should fully expect to return to their studies after the suspension period.
 Suspensions can only be awarded for whole months, can only start from the first day of the month, and are for a minimum period of one month and will be granted for whole months.

 If a suspension is applied for in advance, tuition fees will be refunded for any months paid.
 If a back dated suspension is granted, a refund is not automatic.
 A separate application must be made for refund of tuition fees.

 International students should contact the Enrolments Office (Level 1, Matariki) to discuss their visa situation before applying for a suspension of their studies.

-- However if the suspension is for three months or longer, then Immigration New Zealand will cancel the student’s student visa and will require the student to apply for a Visitor permit pending expiry of the suspension period.
+- However if the suspension is for more than 3 months then Immigration New Zealand will cancel the student’s student visa and will require the student to apply for a Visitor permit pending expiry of the suspension period.